Treating Coccydynia Pain Condition

 Coccydynia is referred to as the inflammation of the tailbone or the coccyx, the bony area located between the buttocks right over the anus.
 It entails tenderness and aches at the tip of the tailbone, leading to difficulties in sitting or walking.

 Coccydynia is associated with a deep injury or trauma that manifests later through a fracture of the tailbone.
 Despite its unassuming size, the coccyx has several vital functions.
-It serves as the ‘tripod’ offering weight bearing support to a person in a seated position.
+It serves as the ‘tripod’ offering weight-bearing support to a person in a seated position.
 Accounts of Coccydynia in individuals can be traced back to the 16th century, it’s an extremely hard issue to diagnose and treat correctly.

 The most common symptom of Coccydynia is lower back pain or the ‘tailbone ache’.
 Which gets worse with prolonged sitting, leaning on the back, standing for too long, and sharp stabbing sensation while trying to get up.
-Most cases of Coccydynia is resolved within a few weeks time without the need for invasive and conservative treatments.
+Most cases of Coccydynia are resolved within a few weeks time without the need for invasive and conservative treatments.

 A multidisciplinary approach involving a combination of physical therapy and medication is usually best suited to deal with issues of the coccyx.
 In a few rare cases, the pain can get worse despite continued treatment, turning chronic, making it necessary to warrant surgical intervention.